configcat/docs/website/docs/integrations/github.md

 ---
 id: github
-title: GitHub Action - Scan source code for unused feature flags
+title: GitHub Action - Scan your code for unused feature flags
 description: ConfigCat GitHub Action.
 This is a step-by-step guide on how to use the ConfigCat GitHub Action to eliminate tech debt in your project.
 ---